 ● Completely non-toxic to humans

 The tiny flakes are what professional bakers call "macaroon" cut because they are perfect for coconut macaroons.
+Our shredded coconut is air dried below 104 degrees F. The coconut contains the full fat content and is not pressed prior to drying.

 Suggested Uses: Add to recipes, use as a garnish, sprinkle on ice cream or dessert dishes.